- Take your time in making financial decisions after the death of your spouse.

 “We always recommend that widows avoid making any big decisions in that first year,” says Suzanne Schmitt, vice president for family engagement at Fidelity Investments.
 That typically means sitting tight with your current investments and refraining from investing any lump-sum insurance or pension payout.
 “Don’t make any irrevocable decisions with lump-sum proceeds until you have had the time to fully review your finances and develop a thoughtful financial plan,” she adds.

 When thinking about where to allocate the money from an insurance policy, there are a few options, including modest interest-paying certificates of deposit, money market accounts, or Treasury bills— though for the longer term, these kinds of investments may be too conservative.
-Check out Bankrate.com for a list of institutions with top-yielding CDs and money market accounts.
+Check out Bankrate.com for a list of institutions with top-yielding CDs and money market accounts, or consider cash management options from Fidelity.

 One slip-up Ginny McKinney acknowledges was putting all the insurance proceeds into an easy-to-access savings account.
 “If I had it to do over again, I would not have immediately taken Dan’s life insurance in one lump sum and put it in a liquid savings account,” she says.
 “I would have told my financial planner that I wanted a certain amount from that lump sum each month.
 Instead I put it in an account and I had easy access to it.
 It slipped through my fingers quickly.”